Alan Peter Cayetano: Personal life

-US Citizenship
+Citizenship

-On March 8, 2007, former Pateros Mayor Jose Capco filed electoral disqualification during the mid-term elections of 2007.
+On March 8, 2007, former Pateros mayor Jose Capco filed electoral disqualification during the mid-term elections of 2007.
 Capco presented Cayetano's Alien Certificate of Registration dated March 18, 1976, and a renewed certificate dated January 23, 1985, which Capco claimed Cayetano himself applied for at the Bureau of Immigration.
-In his complaint, Capco alleged that Cayetano is an American citizen, and that he was disqualified from holding public office in the Philippines.
-Justice Secretary Raul Gonzales also confirmed that his department records would show Cayetano holding US citizenship.
+In his complaint, Capco alleged that Cayetano was an American citizen, and that he was disqualified from holding public office in the Philippines.
+Justice Secretary Raul M. Gonzalez also confirmed that his department records would show Cayetano holding US citizenship.

 On April 19, 2007, the Commission on Elections (COMELEC) 2nd Division ruled en banc that Cayetano is a natural-born citizen, as he was born in the Philippines, and that his father is a natural-born Filipino citizen.

 Ten years later, on March 16, 2017, Cayetano's citizenship was asked once more by Inquirer columnist and Filipino-American lawyer Rodel Rodis, in response to a Wikipedia list of former US Citizen which included Cayetano and his siblings.
 Cayetano responded by calling the column a hatchet job, defamation, and fake news.
-He claimed "To answer your headline: No I am not an American Citizen; I never chose to be an American Citizen."
+He claimed, "To answer your headline: No I am not an American citizen; I never chose to be an American citizen."
 A week later Cayetano clarified that he was born Filipino-American holding both citizenship, and he relinquished his American citizenship in 1998.

-Napoles List & Campaign Donations

-During the height of the Pork Barrel Scam in mid 2013, Janet Lim-Napoles in her affidavit included Cayetano's name in her list of lawmakers whom she worked with.
-Napoles claimed that the agent who liaised with Cayetano was a certain "Tito Boy" who claims to be an uncle of Cayetano.
-Napoles however said that the initial payment to Tito Boy was returned since they could not meet Cayetano's higher demand.
-Cayetano's name also appeared in Sen. Ping Lacson, and Justice Secretary Leila De Lima's List.
-Napoles claimed meeting Cayetano at his sister's restaurant Slice in Bonifacio Global City in Taguig, where she handed him personally a campaign donation.

-Cayetano denied ever meeting Napoles or receiving kickback money from her.
-He confirmed however knowing "Tito Boy," but he is not in the country, nor was he involved in the pork barrel.

-Oplan Stop Nognog 2016

-On February 2016, the lawyer of Vice President Jejomar Binay disclosed to the media that Cayetano, along with Sen. Sonny Trillanes, Cong.
-Edgar Erice, Vince Dizon, Ronald Llamas, Hernani Braganza, along with businessmen Enrico Gutierrez of SR Metals, and Salvador Zamora of Nickel Asia.
-Trillanes and Cayetano lead the 25 hearings of the Blue Ribbon Committee on the wealth and assets of Binay.
-Binay's camp added that DILG Secretary Mar Roxas was the brains behind Oplan Stop Nognog 2016.

-Cayetano called the accusation as a figment of Binay's imagination.
-Nognog is a cartoon character popularized during the 1960 and 1970s, and it has become a pejorative towards dark skinned individuals.